 Aruncus (Rosaceae)

 Aruncus, sometimes commonly called goat’s beards is a well known ornamental shade plant with several nice garden worthy species and cultivars.
+A. diocius is native to North America and Europe to Siberia.
 It flowers in mid-summer with an inflorescence of small, creamy white flowers that rise over a nice persistent foliage.
 Though it grows well as a shade plant, in our cool location it is absolutely tolerant of some morning sun as long as it can keep its roots cool and moist.
 It is a very reliable and long lived plant that increases in size slowly.
-Likes a moist soil in part sun or bright shade.
+Likes a well drained soil in part sun or bright shade.

 Aruncus, sometimes commonly called goat’s beards is a well known ornamental shade plant with several nice garden worthy species and cultivars.
+A. diocius is native to North America and Europe to Siberia.
 It flowers in mid-summer with an inflorescence of small, creamy white flowers that rise over a nice persistent foliage.
 Though it grows well as a shade plant, in our cool location it is absolutely tolerant of some morning sun as long as it can keep its roots cool and moist.
 It is a very reliable and long lived plant that increases in size slowly.
-Likes a moist soil in part sun or bright shade.
+Likes a well drained soil in part sun or bright shade.

 Aruncus, sometimes commonly called goat’s beards is a well known ornamental shade plant with several nice garden worthy species and cultivars.
+A. diocius is native to North America and Europe to Siberia.
 It flowers in mid-summer with an inflorescence of small, creamy white flowers that rise over a nice persistent foliage.
 Though it grows well as a shade plant, in our cool location it is absolutely tolerant of some morning sun as long as it can keep its roots cool and moist.
 It is a very reliable and long lived plant that increases in size slowly.
-Likes a moist soil in part sun or bright shade.
+Likes a well drained soil in part sun or bright shade.

 Selections